-I am working on projects examining how professional communities assign moral significance to their work.
-Two working papers are available upon request:
+I am working on projects examining how communities and individuals assign moral significance to their work, especially in the areas of creative industries and knowledge production.

-Numerous studies in social psychology have demonstrated that individuals seek confirmation of their moral standards from their environment in order to maintain their sense of moral identity.
-However, while these studies acknowledge that individuals depend on cultural frameworks in interpreting feedback, they say little about how individuals determine collectively what morality is in their context and how they link it back to their own identity.
-In this paper, we ask how professional communities maintain shared meaning structures that confirm workers’ sense of moral personhood.
-Drawing on pragmatic and cultural sociology, we claim that professional communities maintain shared narratives that link various aspects of the work in which their members engage with specific understanding of the common good.
+Although a great deal of literature has looked at how individuals respond to stigma, far less has been written about how professional groups address challenges to their self-perception as abiding by clear moral standards.
+In this paper, we ask how professional group members maintain a positive self-perception in face of moral stigma.
+Drawing on pragmatic and cultural sociology, we claim that professional communities hold narratives that link various aspects of the work their members perform with specific understanding of the common good.
 These narratives allow professionals to maintain a shared view of their work as benefitting society and to perceive themselves as moral individuals.
 As a case study, we focus on the advertising industry, which has long been stigmatized as complicit in exploitative capitalist mechanisms and cultural degradation.
 We draw on 9 total months of fieldwork and 74 interviews across three U.S. advertising agencies.
-We find that advertising practitioners use shared narratives to present their work as contributing to the common good, depicting themselves as moral individuals who care about others in the process.
-Prevalent narratives were the account-driven narrative, which links moral virtue to caring for clients; the creative-driven narrative, which ties caring to the production of meaningful advertisements; and the strategic-driven narrative, which sees caring in finding meaningful relationships for consumers and brands.
+We find that advertising practitioners use narratives to present their work as contributing to the common good, depicting themselves as moral individuals who care about others in the process.
+We analyze three prevalent narratives: the account-driven narrative, which links moral virtue to caring for clients; the creative-driven narrative, which ties caring to the production of meaningful advertisements; and the strategic-driven narrative, which sees caring in finding meaningful relationships for consumers and brands.

 "How Do Admen Sleep at Night?
 Responding to Moral Stigma in a Creative Industry."
 Work in Progress: Sociology on the Economy, Work and Inequality, July 2018 (with Andy Cohen).